Hire a wheelchair

 Red Cross wheelchairs and accessories

 The British Red Cross Mobility Aid Service offers comfortable manual wheelchairs suitable for anyone over the age of 5.
-All Red Cross wheelchairs are available in a range of sizes and can be adapted with free accessories to better accommodate individual needs.
+All Red Cross wheelchairs are available in a range of sizes, with fitted footrests as standard, and can be adapted with free accessories to better accommodate individual needs.

 Learn more about Red Cross wheelchairs below.